Welcome to the Department of Electrical and Electronic Engineering!

 (iv) online registration has been fully completed

-Bursary is paid on the 7th of each month.
+Bursary is paid on or around the 7th of each month.

-If you have completed the full online registration and uploaded your bank details on the My Imperial, but your payment has not reached your bank account on the first Friday of October, please wait for the following Fridays.
-October is the only month in which bursary payments are scheduled every Friday.
-Bursary deadlines schedule can be found for the rest of the year on Bursary Administration page
+If you have completed the full online registration and uploaded your bank details on the My Imperial, but your payment has not reached your bank account on the 7th of the month following your programme start date, please wait for the following payrun.
+October is the only month in which bursary payments are scheduled every week.
+Bursary deadlines schedule can be found for the rest of the year on Bursary Administration page.

 Please be aware that it takes at least a couple of weeks to process the bursary payment request.
 It is advisable that you have your own means of support for the first 6 weeks of study in case of delays.
 The department Postgraduate Research Officer is your first point of contact for funding related matters.